cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 The following configuration settings are available in `(VRisingFolder)/BepInEx/config/LoadoutLockdown.cfg`.

-- `RulesetFilePath` [default `rulesets/MyConfig.jsonc`]: The location of the ruleset file to use for configuration.
+- `RulesetFilepath` [default `MyRuleset.jsonc`]: The location of the ruleset file to use for configuration.

 ### Rulesets

 There are 5 initial rulesets found in `(VRisingFolder)/BepInEx/config/LoadoutLockdown/rulesets/`

-- `MyConfig` - The default ruleset used.
+- `MyRuleset` - The default ruleset used.
 Feel free to edit it.
-- `Example_Default` - Default ruleset used to initially set up MyConfig.
+- `Example_Default` - Default ruleset used to initially set up MyRuleset.
 - `Example_FishersFantasy` - Same behaviour as the vanilla game, but with fishing pole restrictions lifted.
 - `Example_CrutchersCrucible` - "Bans" some overperforming crutch weapons.
 Imposes tradeoffs with weapon selection.
 - `Example_SweatlordsSwag` - Lifts all restrictions.
 Menu-swap between 15 weapons and 3 amulets if you want.